-As a recent bachelor’s degree in interior design teaches, the power of design lies in its ability to bring together things both great and small, light and dark, and make them functional and beautiful.
+As a Master’s Degree in Design for Urban Environment teaches us, the power of design lies in its ability to bring together things both great and small, light and dark, and make them functional and beautiful.
 It helps you embrace the art of change and adapt your living space so it serves its purpose and makes it pleasant and comfortable for living.

 Heavy and dark furniture